tayganr/lakehouse/modules/module03.md

 ## 7. Explore your data

-The serverless SQL query service enables you to [read data](https://docs.microsoft.com/azure/synapse-analytics/sql/query-delta-lake-format) stored in the Delta Lake format using the `OPENROWSET` function and referring to the root folder.
+The serverless SQL query service enables you to [read data](https://docs.microsoft.com/azure/synapse-analytics/sql/query-delta-lake-format) stored in the Delta Lake format using the `OPENROWSET` function.
+Since we have created virtual tables which wrap our serverless SQL queries utilizing the OPENROWSET function, we can simply refer to the views (e.g. `SELECT * FROM wwi.customers`).

 1. Navigate to the **Data** hub